SKYLER POWELL YOUTH FOOTBALL CAMP

 Skyler’s mother says she hopes her son's story and mistake will prevent other parents from experiencing the same grief.
 Tammy Taylor works closely with Spartanburg District One and with the Southeastern Chapter - National Safety Council Alive at 25 campaign.
 She said speed ultimately caused her son's death and the fact he wasn't wearing a seatbelt.
 Taylor wants teens to slow down and realize how one mistake can be the difference in life and death.

 About the Camp

-Landrum High School Football program, in partnership with the Southeastern Chapter - National Safety Council, is offering a one-day educational program for Landrum area children up to 8th grade.
-The program will take place on the morning of Saturday, August 5th prior to the school district’s annual Jamboree.
-This free community program is meant to honor the memory of Skyler Powell by providing local children with a fun summer program that incorporates an overview of football fundamentals while also touching on the need to prevent distracted driving.
-All students receive the following:
+Landrum High School Football program, in partnership with the Southeastern Chapter - National Safety Council, hosted a one-day educational program for Landrum area children up to 8th grade.
+The program took place on the morning of Saturday, August 5th prior to the school district’s annual Jamboree.
+This free community program honored the memory of Skyler Powell by providing local children with a fun summer program that incorporates an overview of football fundamentals while also touching on the need to prevent distracted driving.
+Students received the following:

 Free Football Camp Registration